Coronavirus: Auckland mum disappointed in checks at international arrivals

 Glading's comments come amid news that three tourists face deportation as New Zealand clamps down those refusing to comply.

-A police spokesperson today said the Ministry of Health had asked they conduct visits to check on the compliance and welfare of about 50 individuals throughout the country.
+A police spokesperson today said the Ministry of Health had asked them to conduct visits to check on the compliance and welfare of about 50 individuals throughout the country.

 "The visits, which commenced yesterday, involved police visually sighting the individuals and asking a series of questions relating to their wellbeing while self-isolating."